pierluigiferrari/ssd_keras/README.md

 ```

 Set the file paths to the data accordingly in `train_ssd300.ipynb` and execute the cells.
 I would also recommend loading pre-trained weights at least for the reduced VGG-16 base network, although I haven't gotten around to porting weights from the Caffe implementation myself yet.
 Training and prediction are covered in the notebook, but mAP evaluation is not.

-The `train_ssd7.ipynb` notebook contains the same setup for the 7-layer version, which can be trained from scratch relatively quickly the way it is.

 #### 3.2 Working with the generator